functionalfoundry/graphqlws/README.md

 for _, conn := range subscriptions {
-	// Things you have access to here: conn.ID // The connection ID
+	// Things you have access to here: conn.ID()   // The connection ID
-	conn.User // The user returned from the subscription manager's Authenticate
+	conn.User() // The user returned from the Authenticate function

 	for _, subscription := range subscriptions[conn] {
 		// Things you have access to here: